Channel Coding at Low Capacity: Numerical Analysis of Fundamental Limits

-Figure~\ref{fig:BSC} considers the scenario of sending $k=40$ bits of information over a low-capacity BSC with target error probability $p_e = 10^{-2}$.
-We have compared in Figure~\ref{fig:BSC}, the predictions from Theorem~\ref{bounds for BSC} and Formula~\eqref{poly-formula} (we used precise version of Formula~\eqref{poly-formula} for BSC given in \cite[Theorem~41]{polyphd}) together with the upper and lower bounds which are directly computed from Theorem~\ref{BSC achiv} and Theorem~\ref{BSC conv}, respectively.
-Note that the true value of $n$ lies between Theorem~\ref{BSC achiv} and Theorem~\ref{BSC conv}.
-Now, in order to estimate this true value, Theorem~\ref{bounds for BSC} and Formula~\eqref{poly-formula} are both estimating the bounds in Theorem~\ref{BSC achiv} and Theorem~\ref{BSC conv}.
-In both cases, the estimation of upper and lower bounds coincide which leads to a single prediction.
-Therefore, none of them may lie between the original bounds from Theorem~\ref{BSC achiv} and Theorem~\ref{BSC conv}.
-In this way, Figure~\ref{fig:BSC} shows that, as we expected, the prediction from Formula~\eqref{poly-formula} is quite imprecise in the low-capacity regime particularly in comparison to the prediction from Theorem~\ref{bounds for BSC} which is exact up to $\mathcal{O}(\log \log \kappa)$ terms.
+Figure~\ref{fig:BSC} considers the scenario of sending $k=40$ bits of information over a low-capacity BSC with target error probability $p_e = 0.01$.
+We have compared in Figure~\ref{fig:BSC}, the predictions from Theorem~\ref{bounds for BSC} and Formula~\eqref{poly-formula} (we used a precise version of Formula~\eqref{poly-formula} for BSC given in \cite[Theorem~41]{polyphd}) together with the raw upper and lower bounds from Theorem~\ref{BSC achiv} \cite[Corollary~39]{polyphd} and Theorem~\ref{BSC conv} \cite[Theorem~40]{polyphd} that are presented in the Appendix.
+Note that both Theorem~\ref{bounds for BSC} and \cite[Theorem~41]{polyphd} provide single predictions to estimate the true value of the optimal blocklength that lies between the aforementioned raw bounds.
+Therefore, it is not abnormal if neither of the predictions from \cite[Theorem~41]{polyphd} or Theorem~\ref{bounds for BSC} lie between the raw bounds.
+In this way, Figure~\ref{fig:BSC} shows that, as we expected, the prediction from \cite[Theorem~41]{polyphd} is quite imprecise in the low-capacity regime, particularly in comparison to the prediction from Theorem~\ref{bounds for BSC} which is exact up to $\mathcal{O}(\log \log \kappa)$ terms.
 The performance of polar codes is also plotted in Figure~\ref{fig:BSC}.
-An interesting problem is to analyze the finite-length scaling of polar codes in the low-capacity regime \cite{hassani2014finite,mondelli2016unified,goldin2014improved,guruswami2015polar,mahdavifar2017fast}.
+An interesting problem is to analyze the finite-length scaling of polar codes in the low-capacity regime \cite{hassani2014finite,mondelli2016unified,goldin2014improved,guruswami2015polar,mahdavifar2020polar}.